CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
 Currently, the only configuration parameter is the :ref:`compatibility_threshold <compatibility-threshold-label>`.
+TODO:
+      Use a separate configuration class, for consistency with other types (mostly done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).

       :param param_dict: Dictionary of parameters from configuration file.
       :type param_dict: dict(str, str)